7 tips to help teachers pronounce student names correctly

 Ask the student before class

-If you have not been able to figure out a student’s name by the first day, consider pulling the student to the side right before school starts.
+If you have not figured out a student’s name by the first day, consider pulling the student to the side right before school starts.
 This may entail asking another child to interpret a brief conversation or using a language line interpreting service.
 Most schools provide a language line that offers 24 hours over-the-phone interpreting services to educators.

 Use interpreting resources to figure out similar situations that may seem small but are very important.
-An interpreter that speaks the same language as the child may ask you to spell out the name, so be ready to spell it out.
+For example, an interpreter that speaks the same language as the child may ask you to spell out the name, so be ready to spell it out.

 Use a website

 Believe it or not, several websites help people with name pronunciations.
 Most of these websites allow you to input a name for you to hear its pronunciation.
 Some popular websites are pronouncenames.com and hearnames.com.